Configure Cacheable Objects and Regions

 ---|---|

-application-id | This options lets you specify the unique id for current application-config.
-This ID is used to select appropriate configuration for a particular application. |
+application-id | This option lets you specify the unique id for the current application-config .
+This id is used to select the appropriate configuration for a particular application. |

 enable-cache-exception | Identifies whether the exceptions, if occurred in NCache, will be propagated to the Hibernate provider. |

 default-region-name | Allows the user to specify a default region for the application.
-If a particular region's configurations are not found, default region's configurations will be used.
-Specified default region's configuration must exist in cache-region section. |
+If a particular region's configurations are not found, the default region's configurations will be used.
+The specified default region's configuration must exist in the cache-region section. |

-key-case-sensitivity | This option allows the user to specify whether cache keys will be case sensitive or not.
+key-case-sensitivity | This option allows the user to specify whether cache keys will be case-sensitive or not.
 This option has to be configured according to the database used.
-If database is case-sensitive, set this option to true, otherwise false. |
+If the database is case-sensitive, set this option to true, otherwise false. |

-cache-regions | This section lets you configure multiple cache regions for Hibernate application.
-Each region's configuration is specified in region tag. |
+cache-regions | This section lets you configure multiple cache regions for the Hibernate application.
+Each region's configuration is specified in the region tag. |

 region | This tag contains the configurations for one particular region.
-Following options can be configured for any particular region. name: Each region is identified by its name.
+The following options can be configured for any particular region. name: Each region is identified by its name.
 The region's name should be unique. cache-name: This option allows the user to specify NCache's cache name to use for this region. priority: The priority you want to use for items cached.
-The possible values are : Default Low BelowNormal Normal AboveNormal High NotRemovable expiration-type: This options allows the user to specify the type of expiration for any item in this region.
-The possible values are absolute/sliding/none. expiration-period: This option allows the user to specify expiration period if absolute/sliding expiration is configured.
-Its value should be greater than 0. |
+The possible values are: Default Low BelowNormal Normal AboveNormal High NotRemovable expiration-type: This option allows the user to specify the type of expiration for any item in this region.
+The possible values are absolute/sliding/none. expiration-period: This option allows the user to specify the expiration period if absolute/sliding expiration is configured.
+Its value should be greater than 0.
+The default units are seconds. |

-Database dependencies | This section lets you specify database dependencies for the current Hibernate application. dependency: Each dependency is configured in a dependency tag.
+database dependencies | This section lets you specify database dependencies for the current Hibernate application. dependency: Each dependency is configured in a dependency tag.
 You can configure multiple tags for multiple dependencies.
-The following options can be configured for each dependency. entity-name: Dependencies are added according to the fully qualified name of classes.
-This option allows the user to specify name of class for which to add the current dependency.
-Any entity can have at maximum one dependency. type: This option allows the user to specify database dependency type.
+The following options can be configured for each dependency. entity-name: Dependencies are added based on the fully qualified class names.
+This option allows users to specify the class name to which they want to link the current dependency.
+Any entity can have a maximum of one dependency. type: This option allows the user to specify the database dependency type.
 Possible values are oracle/oledb.
-Since NCache provider uses connection string specified in Hibernate's configuration, use dependency type appropriate to connection string. sql-statement: Allows the user to specify SQL statement to use for building NCache's database dependency. cache-key-format: This option configures the cache-key-format for any item of current entity type.
-Cache-key-format should include "[pk]" in it, which will be replaced with the primary key of record.
+Since the NCache provider uses the connection string specified in Hibernate's configuration, use the dependency type appropriate to the connection string. sql-statement: Allows the user to specify SQL statements to use for building NCache's database dependency. cache-key-format: This option configures the cache-key-format for any item of current entity type.
+The cache-key format should include "[pk]" in it, which will be replaced with the primary key of the record.
 It may also include "[en]" which will be replaced with the entity name.
-The default value of cache key format is "HibernateNCache:[en] #[pk]".
-Same cache key format should be used while writing database trigger incase of OleDb database dependency.
-See NCache help for writing database trigger for OleDb dependency. composite-key-separator: If the records of current entity have composite key as its primary key, cache-key is formed by combining all keys separated by the composite-key-separator.
+The default value of the cache key format is "[en]#[pk]".
+The same cache key format should be used while writing database triggers in case of OleDb database dependency.
+See NCache help for writing database triggers for OleDb dependency. composite-key-separator: If the records of the current entity have a composite key as its primary key, cache-key is formed by combining all keys separated by the composite-key-separator.
 Composite-key-separator must be of one character length.
 Its default value is "$". |

 See Also